aurorax-space/pyaurorax/README.md

 - `poetry run pytest -v --api-key=SOME_API_KEY` Run all tests with the specified API key (will run against the staging API since that's the default)
 - `poetry run pytest --help` View usage for pytest, including the usage for custom options (see the 'custom options' section of the output)

-Below are some more commands for evaluating the Pytest coverage.
+Below are some more commands for evaluating the PyTest coverage.

 - `poetry run coverage report` View test coverage report
 - `poetry run coverage html` Generate an HTML page of the coverage report